wp-plugins/jabber-feed/readme.txt

 which does not trigger the action in all cases?
 Or is there another Wordpress' action for this specific case?
 Try this also with posts from the "edit post" page.
+Edit: it seems to be a known bug: http://trac.wordpress.org/ticket/5792 Is planned to be fixed for Wordpress 2.9 apparently.

-* Add more authentication mechanisms...
+* Add more authentication mechanisms? (current: Digest-MD5, CramMD5, PLAIN,
+ANONYMOUS.
+Only Digest-MD5 has been tested)

 * Add TLS?!